farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 `Step` `6:` Addressing some hypthetical scenario

-### Step 1: Scope the Project and Gather Data
+### `Step 1:` Scope the Project and Gather Data
-In this project an analytical database will be made available for the USA government, so they can quickly gather insights from the data.
+With this project I'll create multiple clean data sets ready for immediate analysis to quickly gather insights from the data sets.

-At a high level,
-The data is cleaned and loaded into S3 as parquet files using Spark.
-This is then loaded into Redshift using pipeline created using Airflow.
+The clean data tables will be loaded into S3-bucket or in a Amazon Redshift  as parquet files using PySpark programming language.
+Those file will then be loaded into Amazon Redshift ......>> using pipeline created using Airflow.

-Describe and Gather Data
-Data Sets Used:
+**Describing Data Sets used:**

-The following data was used to build the datawarehouse:
-I94 Immigration Data:
+`I94 Immigration Data:`
-The immigration data comes from the US National Tourism and Trade Office.
+The immigration data comes from the (US National Tourism and Trade Office[https://www.trade.gov/national-travel-and-tourism-office]).
 It includes information about people entering the United States, such as immigration year and month, arrival and departure dates, age and year of birth of immigrant, arrival city, port, current residence state, travel mode (air, sea), visa type etc. Specificially, the data from April 2016 is used to showcase this project, which is over 1 million records.
 The data is in parquet format.

 U.S. City Demographic Data:
 The demographic data comes from OpenSoft.
 It includes demographic information about US cities, such as the median age, total population, and specific populations (male vs female, foreign-born, different races, etc.).
 The data is in csv format.